JeffT13/CS_EcoSimulator/README.md

 Disclaimer: This is a WIP.
 I can basically guarantee there are bugs/limitations.

-**If anyone knows reading this is familiar with how to aquire parsable CSGO match data (on pro/semi-pro teams) such as those returned in the round notation discussed at the end feel free to reach out and email me**
+**If anyone reading this is familiar with how to aquire parsable CSGO match data (on pro/semi-pro teams) such as those returned in the round notation discussed in the doc file feel free to reach out and/or email me**

 ## Current Implementation